Hart O. Berg: Representation of the Wright Brothers

 On arrival at Le Mans, parts for Wrights’ Model A, in storage since shipment to France in the previous year, were found to have been damaged in transit due to poor packing.
 Between late June and early August Wilbur was engaged in repair and assembly, Berg assisting in the work for several days during July.
 (Note: There are other indications that Berg assisted in the assembly, and he played a part in servicing the plane, taking particular responsibility for the engine’s high tension ignition: James Tobin, To Conquer the Air: The Wright Brothers and the Great Race for Flight, Free Press, New York, 2004, p.
 306.)

-From 8 August onward Wright made frequent flights in preparation for the trials.
+As Bollée's pregnant wife served as translator, Wilbur waited until Bollée's daughter was born, on 8 August, becoming godfather of Elisabeth.
+From that day onward Wright made frequent flights in preparation for the trials.
 The capabilities of his machine overawed observers and dispelled European scepticism about the brothers’ achievement.
 Wilbur became an overnight celebrity and, as thousands flocked to watch his manoeuvres, Berg proved “indispensable in the dual role of press agent and bodyguard”.

 It was reported that, in the wild enthusiasm that greeted Wilbur’s first triumphant display, Berg was “so carried away that he kissed Mr Wright on both cheeks before he could get out of the saddle”, but the truth of the report has been disputed.
 That Berg correctly anticipated the impact and commercial opportunity of the flight was evident when he informed photographers it would only proceed after they folded and agreed not to use their cameras, exclusivity of photographic rights having been negotiated with an American publication.
 (Note: Arrangements had also been made with Charles Urban to film the proceedings at Le Mans, and a 490-feet motion picture (including a portrait group of Wright, Berg and others) was subsequently released: advertisement in The Music Hall and Theatre Review, No. 1,025, Vol. XL, October 1908, p.
 240.)

 Berg’s role in the conduct of affairs at Le Mans was perceived as so comprehensive that he was described as “Mr Wright’s guide, philosopher, friend and financier”.
 In September it fell to him to break to Wilbur news of the crash of another Wright Model A at Fort Myer, Virginia, when Orville’s passenger was killed and Orville himself sustained serious injuries from which he never fully recovered.

+At the time, nearly 80 year old father Milton Wright had arrived, and got access tickets signed by Berg to the venues, the Hippodrome of Hunaudieres, and the Military area of Champ the Tir d'Auvours.